 Teenage obesity in the United States is an epidemic.
-According to the Centers for Disease Control and Prevention, the percentage of obese adolescents and children in the United States has more than tripled since the 1970s.
+According to the Centers for Disease Control and Prevention (CDC), the percentage of obese adolescents and children in the United States has more than tripled since the 1970s.
 The UK reports similarly dismal numbers, with one in five children between the ages of 10-11 currently classified as obese.

 Unhealthy Dietary Habits

-It’s no secret that unhealthy foods lead to weight gain, and sugar can wreak havoc on a child’s development.
+It’s no secret unhealthy foods lead to weight gain, and sugar can wreak havoc on a child’s development.
 Yet, people continue consuming highly processed, nutritionally-deficient foods in large quantities.
 According to a National Center for Health survey, more than one out of every three adults in the United States consumes fast food every day.
 These unhealthy habits rub off on our children and can potentially cause them to choose unhealthy foods well into adulthood.

-BBC News reports that fast food has also seen an alarming increase in popularity in the UK as well, with fast food outlets increasing by 34 percent between 2010 and 2018 alone.
-Since fast food has been linked to childhood obesity in multiple studies, it stands to reason that an increase in fast food consumption is at least partially to blame for why teenage obesity has increased in recent years.
+BBC News reports fast food has seen an alarming increase in popularity in the UK, as well, with fast food outlets numbers growing by 34% between 2010 and 2018 alone.
+Since fast food has been linked to childhood obesity in multiple studies, it stands to reason an increase in fast food consumption is at least partially to blame for why teenage obesity has risen in recent years.

-It turns out the startling upward trend of obesity can be traced back to more than just poor dietary habits.
+It turns out the startling upward trend of obesity can be traced back to more than poor dietary habits.
 Physical activity (or the lack of it) also plays a large role in teen obesity.
 Kids in the 1970s were much more active than today’s kids and spent more time playing outside.
-Today, that’s not the case.

-According to a study conducted by researchers from the Johns Hopkins Bloomberg School of Public Health in Baltimore, MD, and published in the Preventive Medicine journal, teenagers are at the highest risk of physical inactivity.
-The studied group of teens got the same amount of exercise as seniors by the time they turned 19.
+According to a study conducted by researchers from the Johns Hopkins Bloomberg School of Public Health in Baltimore, Maryland, and published in the Preventive Medicine journal, teenagers are at the highest risk of physical inactivity.
+The group of teens studied got the same amount of exercise as seniors by the time they turned 19.
 The lack of physical activity during their

 Living in Obesogenic Environments